-Except, when we went to our local park to watch the bats and get some great photos and inspiration for the post, they had left.
-Every.
-Single.
-One.
+Except, when we went to our local park to watch the bats and get some great photos, they had left.

 I was so disappointed.